ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/repl.md

 cargo run --bin repl --features vm
 ```

-In either of them, you should see the prompt like
+In any of them, you should see the prompt like

 ```text
 Calculator prompt.
 Expressions are line evaluated.
 >>>
 ```

 waiting for your inputs.
-Test it our with `1 + 2` examples and `CTRL-C` with break out of the REPL.
-You can see the different paths of compilation in debug mode.
-For example with `--features jit`, you will see
+Here are some sample outputs of different compilation paths in debug mode.

+*  with `--features jit`

 ```text
 Calculator prompt.
 Expressions are line evaluated.